Fulvic Acid Gummies: What Manufacturers Need to Know

 The Taste Problem

-Fulvic acid brings an unmistakable earthy, sour, and slightly bitter flavor.
-Masking that in a gummy without relying on artificial flavors is a real art.
+Fulvic acid has an unmistakable earthy, sour, and slightly bitter flavor.
+Masking that without artificial flavors?
+That's an art.
+We tried a lot of things.
 Simple sugar doesn't cut it.
 High-intensity sweeteners like stevia or monk fruit can leave a lingering aftertaste that clashes with fulvic's natural notes.

 At KorNutra, we use a combination of organic cane sugar and tapioca syrup as the base, then add a small amount of natural citrus flavor.
-Not enough to make any functional claim-just enough to balance the acidity perception.
-We keep citric acid additions below 0.2% to avoid over-acidifying the final product.
+Not enough to make any functional claim—just enough to balance the acidity perception.
+We keep citric acid additions below 0.2% to avoid over-acidifying.
 It took dozens of batches to get that ratio right, but the result is a gummy that tastes clean and pleasant.

 Moisture Management and Shelf Stability

-Fulvic acid is hygroscopic-it pulls moisture from the air.
+Fulvic acid pulls moisture from the air.
+It's hygroscopic.
 In a gummy, that means water activity (aw) tends to climb over time.
 For a shelf-stable product, aw should stay below 0.65.
 Fulvic acid gummies often start at 0.60 but can rise to 0.72 within three months if not properly stabilized.
+We've seen it happen.

 To counter this, we incorporate a humectant blend of glycerin and sorbitol, which binds free water and keeps the gummy soft without promoting microbial growth.
 We also use a controlled drying step after the gummies set: 12–16 hours in a dehumidified room at 25°C. High heat can degrade the fulvic acid's integrity, so we avoid it.

-From a cGMP perspective, fulvic acid requires rigorous raw material testing.
+From a cGMP perspective, fulvic acid demands rigorous raw material testing.
 Because it's a natural extract, heavy metal content can vary significantly between batches.
-We test every incoming lot for lead, arsenic, cadmium, and mercury using ICP-MS. Microbial testing is also essential-though fulvic acid's low pH is antimicrobial, we still include potassium sorbate as a preservative to cover post-processing contamination risks.
+We test every incoming lot for lead, arsenic, cadmium, and mercury using ICP-MS. Microbial testing is also a must—though fulvic acid's low pH is antimicrobial, we still include potassium sorbate as a preservative to cover post-processing contamination risks.

 Equipment Tweaks That Make a Difference

-Depositing fulvic acid gummies wears out standard equipment faster than most formulations.
+Fulvic acid gummies are tough on equipment.
 The low pH accelerates wear on positive displacement pumps and piston fillers.
+Expect to replace parts more often.
 At KorNutra, we recommend Teflon-coated pump heads and silicone hoses rated for acidic environments.

-Cooling tunnels are another critical point.
+Cooling tunnels are another headache.
 Fulvic acid plasticizes the gel structure, which means rapid cooling causes stress fractures.
 Longer, slower cooling tunnels are necessary to let the gummy set uniformly.
-We've also learned to avoid rapid temperature drops-they create surface cracks that make the gummy look unappealing.
+We've also learned to avoid rapid temperature drops—they create surface cracks that make the gummy look unappealing.

 The Bottom Line

-Fulvic acid gummies are absolutely manufacturable-but not without a deep understanding of the chemistry involved.
-The right buffers, humectants, and equipment protocols make all the difference between a product that weeps, cracks, or tastes off, and one that stays stable, consistent, and consumer-ready.
+Fulvic acid gummies are absolutely manufacturable.
+But you need to understand the chemistry.
+The right buffers, humectants, and equipment protocols make the difference between a gummy that weeps, cracks, or tastes off, and one that stays stable and consistent.
+Consumers notice—and so do we.

 This content is for educational purposes from a manufacturing perspective.
 No health or medical claims are made regarding fulvic acid or any ingredients mentioned.